sirjeff/linkage/README.md

 Please follow the [standard module installation documentation](https://docs.silverstripe.org/en/3/developer_guides/extending/modules/)

-The module should reside in a toplevel folder called `linkage/`
+The module should reside in a top-level directory called `linkage/`

 Don't forget, no matter how you choose to install, once done you must build and flush `/dev/build?flush=all`

 ### Manual
 - Download the latest (v1.0.0) version on Linkage
-- Unzip in the root directory of your project (that should be wehre all your SilverStripe files are (cms,framework,reports etc))
+- Unzip in the root directory of your project (that should be where all your SilverStripe files are (cms,framework,reports etc))
 - rename the Linkage directory to "linkage"
 - perform a little dance